Mangopay/mangopay2-java-sdk/README.md

 Configuration
 -------------------------------------------------
 See the example above and call `api.Clients.create` once to get your passphrase.
-Then set `api.Config.ClientId` to your MangoPay Client ID and `api.Config.ClientPassword` to your passphrase.
+Then set `api.Config.ClientId` to your Mangopay Client ID and `api.Config.ClientPassword` to your passphrase.

 `api.Config.BaseUrl` is set to sandbox environment by default.
 To enable production